I’ve got a few simple tips for what to wear for maternity photos that I think can help make your pregnancy photos really standout from the rest.

-These are my top tips that I share with my clients while planning for their sessions.
-These tips reflect my experience as a professional maternity photographer in Rochester NY and they also reflect what I find beautiful and visually appealing.
-Beauty and art are subjective so I encourage you to take these tips into consideration, but also don’t be afraid outside of the box!
-Use them as inspiration for planning purposes, rather than feeling confined to them.
+I share this advice regularly with my clients while planning their maternity sessions.
+These tips reflect my experience as a professional maternity photographer in Rochester NY and they reflect what I find to be personally beautiful and visually appealing.
+There’s many styles that work well for maternity, not just the big eccentric gowns you’re used to seeing.
+Beauty and art are subjective, so I encourage you to take these tips into consideration while also thinking outside of the box!
+Take this advice as inspiration, rather than feeling confined to them.

-Hiring a professional photographer in an investment in your legacy and these photos will become family heirlooms.
+Hiring a professional photographer in an investment in your family’s legacy.
 They’ll be on your walls for years and printed in albums that will last generations.

 Read my tips below to help get you closer to the maternity photos that you’ve imagined in your mind.
 Photos that capture the natural beauty of your birthing body in a flattering way and reflect your personal story.